1 OPP officer killed, 2 injured in Bourget, Ont. shooting

 -

-‘I was terrified’: Calgary teen shot multiple time with pellet gun outside his high school
+'I was terrified': Calgary teen shot multiple times with pellet gun outside his high school

 A teenage boy was shot multiple times with a pellet gun outside his Calgary high school and now another teen is charged.